tajdaB123/books/README.md

 **Example Usage**

-Run workflow file main.yml script to build the project and get executable file (Books.dll).
+Execute workflow file main.yml script to build the project and (Books.dll).
 Also Unit tests will be build and executed.

 Run dotnet Books.dll